alifeee/blogtest/steam-collage-api/steam-collage-api.md

 2. [Memory issues](#memory-issues)
 3. [Thoughts](#thoughts)

 Below, you *should* see a lovely image of my four most recently played games on [Steam].
+You can also change it to display your Steam account.

 [Steam]: https://steamcommunity.com/id/alifeee/